-- robustness of the overall targets but the council will need to take into account specific site viability concerns when these are justified. - 52.
-If there is any doubt about viability on a particular site, it will be the responsibility of the developer to make a case that applying the Council's affordable housing requirement for their scheme makes the scheme not viable.
+51. If there is any doubt about viability on a particular site, it will be the responsibility of the developer to make a case that applying the Council's affordable housing requirement for their scheme makes the scheme not viable.
 Where the Council is satisfied this is the case, the Council has a number of options open to it including changing the mix of the affordable housing before needing to consider whether a lower level of affordable housing is appropriate.
-In individual scheme negotiations, the council will also need to consider the balance between seeking affordable housing and its other developer contribution requirements. - 53.
-Where a developer or landowner considers that there are significant constraints sufficient to jeopardise or prevent them from meeting the Councils' affordable housing policy targets, this will need to be demonstrated by the submission of a suitable financial appraisal, which will be subject to testing by the Local Planning Authority at the developer's expense.
-The Councils will adopt an 'open book' approach to this assessment and the developer/landowner will be expected to provide all relevant financial and other information behind the appraisal to enable the Councils and/or independent valuer on their behalf to assess the nature, extent and impact of the constraints upon the viability of the scheme. - 54.
-The provision of affordable housing, whether on or off-site or via a commuted sum will be secured through a S106 agreement.
+In individual scheme negotiations, the Council will also need to consider the balance between seeking affordable housing and its other developer contribution requirements.

+52. Where a developer or landowner considers that there are significant constraints sufficient to jeopardise or prevent them from meeting the Councils' affordable housing policy targets, this will need to be demonstrated by the submission of a suitable financial appraisal, which will be subject to testing by the Local Planning Authority at the developer's expense.
+The Councils will adopt an 'open book' approach to this assessment and the developer/landowner will be expected to provide all relevant financial and other information behind the appraisal to enable the Councils and/or independent valuer on their behalf to assess the nature, extent and impact of the constraints upon the viability of the scheme.

+53. The provision of affordable housing, whether on or off-site or via a commuted sum will be secured through a S106 agreement.
 The Government is currently considering whether in future affordable housing should be included within the Community Infrastructure Levy and, if so, whether pooled contributions through S106 should be limited.
 Where affordable housing is to be delivered via a commuted sum, it is expected that the sum will be payable on commencement of the development, or other agreed timescale.